Lutsk: World War II

-On Thursday 7 September 1939, at about 5 p.m., the Polish government, which had left Warsaw the day before, arrived at Łuck.
+On Thursday 7 September 1939, at about 5 pm, the Polish government, which had left Warsaw the day before, arrived at Łuck.
 German intelligence quickly found out about it, and the city was twice bombed by the Luftwaffe, on 11 and 14 September.
 After panzer units of the Wehrmacht had crossed the Bug river, on 14 September the government of Poland left Łuck and headed southwards, to Kosów Huculski, which at that time was located near the Polish–Romanian border.

 As a result of the invasion of Poland from both sides and the Molotov–Ribbentrop Pact, Łuck, along with the rest of western Volyn, was annexed by the Soviet Union.
 Most of the factories (including the almost-finished radio station) were dismantled and sent east to Russia.
 Approximately 10,000 of the city's Polish inhabitants (chiefly ethnic Poles, but also Polish Jews) were deported in cattle trucks to Kazakhstan and 1,550 were arrested by the NKVD.
+Over 50 Poles who were either born or lived and worked in Łuck, including policemen, local officials, judges, corrections officers, and the director of the local museum, were murdered by the Russians in the Katyn massacre in 1940.